International Humanitarian Law Clinic

 Countries around the world can reference the manual to help ensure that their military forces are trained in the laws of war in accordance with the obligations set forth in the Geneva Conventions and, if they do not currently have such training, can use it in initiating law of war training for their own militaries.

-We currently are updating the manual for publication of the second edition, which will be a joint project of the International Humanitarian Law Clinic and the United States Institute of Peace.
 Countries can submit the appropriate information for the manual through the secure online survey link, which includes questions about training for national militaries and foreign bilateral assistance training.
-In addition, the manual will be continually updated on this website and the information available on the searchable database link (coming soon).
+In addition, the manual will be continually updated on this website and the information will be available on the searchable database link (coming soon).

 Please direct any questions to email@example.com.

 Navigating the Legal Challenges of Complex Contemporary Military Operations

 Purpose: To explore the relationship between existing international legal norms and the planning, execution, and oversight of military operations in the complex contemporary threat environment and to assess whether existing law produces legal and operational uncertainty at the intersection of mission, law and policy.

 The IHL Clinic initiated the Rules of War/Tools of War project – formerly called “Mind the Gap” – to assess the legal and operational complexities inherent in complicated conflicts, stability operations, and humanitarian assistance operations.
 The intersecting legal frameworks applicable during these situations pose nuanced challenges for both military and civilian actors tasked with promoting the rule of law.
 In particular, a lack of clarity can produce complexity and challenges in several key operational areas: detention; targeting and limitations on the use of force; civil-military relations; and the parameters of the authority and responsibility for conducting operations.
 Understanding this complex suite of issues is fundamental to promoting the rule of law in conflict and post-conflict environments.